Yield: Makes 1 1/2 to 2 cups

 - 1 teaspoon cumin seeds Add to list

-- 1 teaspoon red chile flakes Add to list
+- 1 teaspoon red pepper flakes Add to list

 - 1/4 teaspoon turmeric Add to list